What is complex PTSD?

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop in people who have been through a traumatic event.
 The event may have threatened their life or safety, or they may have witnessed a serious accident, death or natural disaster.

-Complex PTSD describes a more severe and long-term condition that can occur after prolonged and repeated trauma, particularly in childhood.
+Complex PTSD is a condition that can occur after prolonged and repeated trauma, particularly due to child abuse or domestic violence.
 Trauma can cause problems with memory and disrupt the development of a person’s identity and their ability to control emotions and form relationships with others.

 What causes complex PTSD?

-- long-term childhood physical or sexual abuse
+- long-term childhood psychological, physical, sexual abuse or neglect

 - long-term domestic violence

-- prostitution, brothels or sex trafficking
+- involuntary prostitution, brothels or sex trafficking

 - organised child exploitation

 Complex PTSD recovery

-Last reviewed: February 2017
+Last reviewed: August 2020